ScribbleDribble/Distributed_Vigenere_Cracker/README.md

 3. psutil
 4. numpy

-2x Raspberry Pi 4B's were used (as servers) alongside one desktop machine (client).
+2x Raspberry Pi 4Bs were used (as servers) alongside one desktop machine (client).

 ## Installation

-1 Install virtualenv and then create a virtual environment.
+1| Install virtualenv and then create a virtual environment.

 `pip3 install virtualenv`

 `python3 -m virtualenv venv_name`

-2 Pull repo and install the other dependencies within the virtual environment.
+2| Pull repo and install the other dependencies within the virtual environment.

-Within venv_name/

-`source bin/activate`
+`cd venv_name/`

 `git pull origin master`